FAQ

 Use the hiddenInput option.

-That option listens for the form submit event and injects hidden input(s) containing the full international number (and optionally the country code), so they’re included in the form post.
+That option listens for the form submit event and injects hidden input(s) containing the full international number (and optionally the selected country’s iso2 code), so they’re included in the form post.

 See the Hidden input example.